mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 endothermic reaction between two chemicals, drawing in heat from the immediate surroundings.
 Cryogenic grenades are useful in firefighting but have some combat applications.
 Damage against personnel is 5D.
-Mini- grenades are not available.
+Mini-grenades are not available.

 Distraction: Distraction grenades create a loud noise and/or a bright flash intended to confuse or disorient opponents.